exasol/cloud-storage-extension/README.md

 **Currently only importing parquet (primitive types) files from AWS S3 into Exasol is supported.**

+**WARNING:** This project is under heavy development.
+Even though it is useful currently, please expect many changes (api, additional storages and formats) in the future.

 ## Usage

 Please follow the steps described below in order to setup the UDFs.